vipul2802/o365hq.com/content/services/Full Cutover G Suite to Office 365 Migration.md

 +++
-title = "Full Cutover G Suite to Office 365 Migration" description = "G Suite (Google Apps) migration to Office 365.
+title = "Full Cutover G Suite to Microsoft 365 Migration" description = "G Suite (Google Apps) migration to Microsoft 365.
 We will move all your mailboxes with calendars, tasks, contacts, and other information to Exchange Online.
 Files and documents from Google Drive to OneDrive for Business will also be migrated. " date = 2018-02-01

 [taxonomies]